 Visit the GI Bill® website for a more detailed description of Chapter 1606 benefits.

 REAP is a United States Department of Defense education benefit program designed to provide educational assistance to members of the reserve components called or ordered to active duty in response to a war or national emergency (contingency operation) as declared by the President of the United States and/or Congress.
 The Department of Defense and the Department of Homeland Security will determine who is eligible for the program.
 The Department of Veterans Affairs (VA) will administer the program and pay benefits from funds contributed by the Department of Defense.
 The VA pays a percentage of the Montgomery GI Bill based on the aggregate length of service on active duty and the number of credits taken in the academic program.

 Visit the GI Bill® website for a more detailed description of Chapter 1607 benefits.

 If you have additional questions, you may contact NSU’s VA Certifying Official in the Horvitz Administration Building on the main campus in Fort Lauderdale during the hours listed below.

-The Department of Veterans Affairs (DVA) has assigned NSU to the Atlanta Regional Processing Office.
+The U.S. Department of Veterans Affairs (VA) has assigned NSU to the Muskogee Regional Processing Office.